Michael Emerson (character)

-Michael Emerson is a fictional character and main protagonist of the 1987 film The Lost Boys portrayed by Jason Patric.
+Michael Emerson is a fictional character and protagonist of the 1987 film The Lost Boys portrayed by Jason Patric.
 Michael moves to Santa Carla, California from Phoenix, Arizona with his mother Lucy and brother Sam.
-During his time in Santa Carla, he becomes involved with a biker gang who are revealed to have been vampires and is turned by their charismatic leader, David Powers.
+During his time in Santa Carla, he becomes involved with a biker gang who are revealed to be vampires and is turned by their charismatic leader, David Powers.